peiyi-c/Doggy.Planet_Grid/README.md

 # doggy-planet
 ### Introduction
-A responsive website for grid layout with a dog adoption theme.
+A responsive website with grid layout in a dog adoption theme.